From Jean-Luc Godard to Akira Kurosawa: Martin Scorsese created a list of his 39 favourite foreign films

 “Every 30 seconds he would mention an actor, producer, director or film title I had never heard of before.
 I was stunned just to be in his presence.
 He liked my film, he said.
 ‘How did you do the little creatures?’
 I tried to explain how I figured out the basics of 3D animation.
 His eyes lit up and he started talking about the digital effects in The Aviator.
 The juxtaposition of scales was overpowering.”

 Levy added: “I felt like I was in a movie.
 Why he spent so much time with me I do not know, but it was amazing just to be in his presence.
-A few weeks afterwards I labored over a thank-you card, in which I expressed the overwhelming impression I had gotten that I don’t know enough about anything.
-I specially don’t know enough about film history and foreign cinema.
+A few weeks afterwards I laboured over a thank-you card, in which I expressed the overwhelming impression I had gotten that I don’t know enough about anything.
+I especially don’t know enough about film history and foreign cinema.
 I asked if he had any suggestions for where to start.”

 Levy would walk away from the surreal experience of meeting his idol with a sense of dreamlike wonder.
 While it was a meeting that would determine his dream to become a filmmaker, the information overload was too difficult to consume.
-A couple of weeks later, albeit randomly, Scorsese’s assistant contacted Levy to explain that Scorsese had compiled a list of his favourite 39 foreign film and a handful of books: “Mr. Scorsese asked that I send this your way,” his assistant wrote.
+A couple of weeks later, albeit randomly, Scorsese’s assistant contacted Levy to explain that Scorsese had compiled a list of his favourite 39 foreign films and a handful of books: “Mr. Scorsese asked that I send this your way,” his assistant wrote.
 “This should be a jump start to your film education!”

 Scorsese’s list includes some classics likes Metropolis and Bicycle Thief which is wide-ranging.
 Perhaps surprisingly, the filmmaker decided to leave out big names such as Federico Fellini and Ingmar Bergman but did reference Japanese post-war films and included three pictures created by the great Akira Kurosawa.